knbz/security-advisor/custom.md

   </tr>
   <tr>
     <td><code>short_description</code></td>
-    <td>A description, no more than a couple words, that summarizes the finding.</td>
+    <td>A description, no more than a couple of words, that summarizes the finding.</td>
   </tr>
   <tr>
     <td><code>long_description</code></td>